PRODUCTS OFFERED

 Cultured Marble is a natural limestone marble that is an excellent choice for tub and shower surrounds.
 It protects your walls while adding to the elegance of your bathroom.
 We carry over 20 colors of cultured marble, all at no additional cost to you.
 We carry some stock panels for standard-sized tubs and showers.

-Custom Manufactures
+Custom Manufacturing

 Sink Styles

+Designer Oval has a nice oval shape.
+The faucet mounts directly on the countertop and is easy to clean.
+The Laguna bowl boasts a slightly more round look.
+It is slightly smaller than the Designer Oval bowl.
 Not pictured is the mini bowl, reserved only for cabinets less than 20″ wide and 20″ deep.
 It appears the same as the Laguna bowl.
 The Recessed Designer Bowl has a built-in soap holding area, and the faucet mounts inside this ring.
 It takes a full 24″ wide cabinet to fit this sink.
+In 2026 we introduced the new rectangle and Canadian oval bowls to our lineup.

 Colors